Moctader/Drift_detection_and_Trading_metrics/README.md

 **Page-Hinkley (PH)** Page-Hinkley is a sequential analysis technique primarily used for detecting abrupt changes (drift) in the average of a signal.
 It was originally designed for quality control but is now adapted to concept drift detection in machine learning models.

-**ADWIN (Adaptive Windowing)**ADWIN is a robust algorithm designed for detecting both abrupt and gradual drifts in a data stream.
+**ADWIN (Adaptive Windowing)** ADWIN is a robust algorithm designed for detecting both abrupt and gradual drifts in a data stream.
 It is a sliding window-based method that automatically adjusts its window size based on the presence of drift.

 **KSWIN (Kolmogorov-Smirnov Windowing)** KSWIN is a non-parametric drift detection algorithm based on the Kolmogorov-Smirnov (K-S) test, which measures the distance between two probability distributions.
 It is designed for detecting changes in data distribution using statistical hypothesis testing.

+# Concept Drift Detection Methods

+Concept drift occurs when the statistical properties of the target variable, which the model is predicting, change over time.
+Detecting concept drift is crucial for maintaining the performance of machine learning models.
+This document outlines several effective methods for detecting concept drift.

+## Methods

+### 1. Monitor Model Quality Metrics
+    Track key performance metrics such as accuracy, precision, recall, and F1-score.
+    A significant drop in these metrics can indicate that concept drift is occurring.

+### 2. Use Proxy Metrics
+   Observe changes in the distribution of predictions and predicted probabilities.
+   These metrics can serve as early warning signs of potential drift.

+### 3. Statistical Tests
+   Apply statistical tests like the Kolmogorov-Smirnov test or Chi-Square test.
+   Compare current data distributions with historical distributions to detect drift.

+### 4. Distance Metrics
+   Measure the differences between distributions using metrics like Wasserstein Distance or Population Stability Index (PSI).
+   A breach of predefined thresholds indicates possible drift.

+### 5. Rule-Based Checks
+   Set specific rules to trigger alerts for significant changes, such as the percentage of predictions within a specific class.
+Helps in timely detection and response to potential drift.

+### 6. Correlation Analysis
+   Evaluate shifts in correlations between input features and model predictions using correlation coefficients.
+   Significant changes in correlation may signal meaningful shifts in the underlying data patterns.